 Motor Setup

-Installation or setup of the Accelerated systems controller must be done by a trained technician.
-Failure to follow the warnings can damage the controller, computer, vehicle and/or can cause serious injurt or death
+Installation or setup of the Accelerated Systems controller must be done by a trained technician.
+Failure to follow the warnings can damage the controller, computer, vehicle and/or can cause serious injury or death.

 Before starting to connect, setup or run the Accelerated Systems controller READ THE FOLLOWING:

-ALWAYS use the USB Isolator between the Computer and the Controller.
+- ALWAYS use the USB Isolator between the Computer and the Controller.
 If it is not used the computer and/or the Controller can be damaged!
-ASI is not responsible for any damaged
+ASI is not responsible for any damage.

 Configuration

-In order to control the motor, we must first input some of the rated paramters of the motor which can usually be found on the datasheet provided by the manufacturer.
+In order to control the motor, you must first input some of the rated parameters of the motor which can usually be found on the datasheet provided by the manufacturer.
 If you do not have this information, please contact your motor manufacturer.

 Motor Profile Configuration